 AUTOCAD’s Offset command is another of the editing tools that comprise this program and with which it is possible to create parallel lines as we will learn in this Tutorial.

-The following figure shows the parameters involved in the execution of Offset command:
+The following figure shows the parameters involved in the execution of the AUTOCAD Offset command:

 Thus, AUTOCAD’s Offset Command is executed in the following manner:1 Select the Offset command from the Home tab→Modify panel:

 2 From the Command Window (or from dynamic input if active) this message will be shown: Specify offset distance or [Through/ Erase / Layer]:

-To finish the Offset command press the Esc key on the keyboard.
+To finish the AUTOCAD Offset command press the Esc key on the keyboard.